-This course provides the entry level nursing student with fundamental knowledge of nursing principles and concepts and role identification at the baccalaureate level of professional nursing practice.
-Emphasis is on health promotion and care of the well elderly.
+This course provides the professional nursing student with fundamental knowledge of nursing theory, principles, concepts, skills, and role identification for practice.
+Emphasis is on health promotion and care across the lifespan with diverse patient population.
+Classroom, laboratory, and clinical learning experiences will provide opportunities for application.